Jankó keyboard

 "The chief advantage of the Janko keyboard, and it is the one you did not mention, lies in its being truly chromatic.
 No one key is more difficult to play on than another.
 It is just as convenient to pass the thumb under on a black key immediately after a white key has been played by another finger as to do the opposite.
 As the C major scale is played, so all other major scales are played, the fingers being in exactly the same relative positions.
 The same is true of figures of notes or of any progression of chords.
 Consequently it is true of an entire piece.
 To transpose a piece into any other key all that is required is to start the fingers in the new key and let them move exactly as before.
 The practice required for technical efficiency is vastly reduced.
 Any technical difficult mastered in one key is automatically mastered in all keys.
 Similar intervals are exactly the same distance apart.
 The ordinary piano is very complex in this respect.
-Take, for instance, the major third D-F sharp and the similar major third B-D sharp.
+Take, for instance, the major third D–F♯ and the similar major third B–D♯.
 The keyspace for the latter is about one-quarter inch greater than that of the former.
 And these differences together with others account for the immense amount of practice required for proficiency on the usual keyboard.

 "Another point of advantage is that there is plenty of room for stout fingers on the Janko keyboard.
 No squeezing fingers into the narrow space between the black keys as on the usual one.
 In spite of all of these and other advantages the innovation went to sleep after a life of about twenty years.
 Besides the reasons given by you in your [earlier] article its apparent complexity (apparent, not real) deterred many from attempting to learn it.”

 Many embodiments of this keyboard have appeared since its conception.
 Jankó himself (in German patent 25852, dated 14 January 1884) originally chose a key shape which resembled the slim, black keys on the familiar piano keyboard.
 A year later (in German patent 32138, dated 1 July 1885) the keys became wider and shorter.
 Other inventors have filed patents for keyboards which are substantially similar to his design, differing most often in key shape or instrument to which those keyboards are affixed, including: